rajbot/CDX-Writer/README.md

 ### Differences in Meta Tags:
 * cdx_writer.py only looks for meta tags in the head element
-* cdx_writer.py uses lxml.html, which sometimes incorrectly parses meta tags as children of the body element instead of the head
 * archive-access version doesn't parse multiple html meta tags, only the first one
 * archive-access misses FI meta tags sometimes
 * cdx_writer.py always returns tags in A, F, I order. archive-access does not use a consistent order